PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Practical Exercises/Activity 3/Process-Real-Time-Data-Using-Stream-Analytics.md

 2. Observe that the input data includes the **tripId**, **driverId**, **customerId**, **tripDate**, **startLocation**, **endLocation**, **driverName**, **customerName** and **tripAmount** fields in the messages submitted by EventHub , as well as additional Event Hubs fields - including the **EventProcessedUtcTime** field that indicates when the event was added to the event hub.

-3. Modify the default query as follows:
+3. Use the query as follows:

     ```
     SELECT